mendix/docs/content/en/docs/refguide/modeling/mx-assist-studio-pro/mendix-chat.md

 MendixChat is built based on large language models (LLMs), using data from [Mendix Docs](https://docs.mendix.com/), [Mendix Forum](https://forum.mendix.com/index3.html#/community), and [Mendix Academy](https://academy.mendix.com/link/home).

 {{% alert color="info"%}}
 MendixChat is powered by Generative AI and is currently a beta feature, introduced in Studio Pro 10.6.
 Surprises and mistakes are possible.
 For more information on beta features, see [Beta and Preview Releases](/releasenotes/beta-features/).
-We would like to hear you experience with MendixChat, please share feedback to help us improve!
+We would like to hear you experience with MendixChat.
+Please share feedback to help us improve!
 {{% /alert %}}

 ## 2 Using MendixChat